-In Lower and Middle School, Drama is taught to enhance Communication, Literacy, Personal Development and social skills.
-Pupils enjoy role play that supports their understanding of a variety of social situations, to develop life skills and understand more about their world.
-Many take part in shows throughout the year.
-In Upper School Drama can be chosen as an option as part of an accreditation from Entry Level 1 to Level 1.
+In Lower and Middle School, drama is taught as a way of enriching Communication, Literacy and Personal Development.
+Pupils enjoy acting out scenarios, role playing difficult situations and taking part in shows throughout the year.
+In Upper School Drama can be chosen as an option as part of an accreditation from Entry Level 1 to Level 2.